Cloudflare Docs

 Deploy a custom certificate

 Enterprise customers who do not wish to install the Cloudflare certificate have the option to upload their own root certificate to Cloudflare.
+This feature is sometimes referred to as Bring Your Own Public Key Infrastructure (BYOPKI).
 Gateway will use your uploaded certificate to encrypt all sessions between the end user and Gateway, enabling all HTTPS inspection features that previously required the Cloudflare certificate.
 You can upload multiple certificates to your account, but only one can be active at any given time.
 You also need to upload a private key to intercept domains with JIT certificates and to enable the block page.

 Generate a custom root CA